LankyMoose/async-idb-orm/packages/lib/README.md

 # **async-idb-orm**

-#### _Async wrapper for IndexedDB with an ORM-like API and support for migrations, model relationships and ARP (active record pattern)_
+#### _Promise-based IndexedDB wrapper with an ORM-like API and support for Active Records, relations and migrations_

 ---